YMTel-org/HearSay/README.md

 Inspired by meeting struggles, we envisioned an app to bridge this communication barrier across different languages and cultures.
 We wish to empower individuals, businesses, and organizations to communicate effortlessly, opening doors to new opportunities and fostering global understanding.

 ## What it does
-MYTranslator harnesses the power of State-of-the-Art Large Language Models (LLMs) to revolutionize communication.
+HearSay harnesses the power of State-of-the-Art Large Language Models (LLMs) to revolutionize communication.
 With real-time translation capabilities, it enables seamless understanding by providing live translations and transcriptions during conversations.
 The text-to-speech feature ensures that users can communicate verbally, regardless of language barriers.

 Moreover, our application offers the ability to generate meeting minutes, saving time and effort for participants.
 By leveraging the advanced capabilities of LLMs, it can summarize key points and important discussions, allowing users to quickly review and capture the essence of the meeting.

-MYTranslator offers both online and offline modes.
+HearSay offers both online and offline modes.
 The offline capability provides users with peace of mind, knowing that their conversations and translations are not being transmitted or stored on external servers.
 This is particularly important for individuals and organizations that deal with confidential or sensitive information, such as business negotiations, legal discussions, or personal conversations.

 However, we understand that some users may prioritize faster translation speeds and may be willing to trade off a certain level of privacy for the convenience of online translation services.
 To cater to these preferences, we also offer online options that leverage cloud-based services to provide faster translation capabilities.